stanislavyv/softuni-projects/Side-Scrolling Game/README.md

 # Side-Scrolling Game
-A simple web side scroller created with javascript.
+A simple web side-scroller created with javascript.